This information is current as of October 1, 2022.

 Great news!
 You can use your EBT card to purchase groceries online at Amazon and Walmart.
 Visit Amazon or Walmart to learn more about how it works.
 Unfortunately, you can't use CalFresh to pay for delivery.
 California is working to expand access to more grocery stores — check back for updates.

 You don’t need to report a change of address if you have temporarily moved due to the pandemic.
 If you know you will not return to your old address, you can call your county to let them know you have moved.
 You can find their contact information here.

 If your income has decreased or stopped, you can upload proof of income for the last 30 days through getcalfresh.org/docs.
 Your county will give you more information about when you have to report increases in income.
 If your income went up and you aren't sure if you need to report changes, you can call your county to get more information.

 Yes.
-Semi-Annual Reports (SAR 7s) for CalFresh were not required in March, April, and May because of the coronavirus pandemic.
+Semi-Annual Reports (SAR 7s) for CalFresh were not required in March, April, and May because of the COVID-19 pandemic.
 However, starting in June, regular SAR 7 reporting is returning to normal.
 Your SAR 7 would be due in June if you applied for CalFresh in January (unless everyone in your household is 60+ or disabled).
 If you have questions about when your SAR 7 is due, call your county office.